About My Art

 After graduating from Emily Carr University of Art and Design and returning to Switzerland in spring 1978 I had to take on a variety of menial jobs in different fields to make a living through the following few years.
 Hard work in building construction, landscape gardening, factories etc. was a good experience altogether, but did not allow for any serious pursuit of painting.
 I would always keep sketching and drawing though, in different techniques like charcoal, Chinese ink, monotypes, or graphite crayon.

-Then I settled in Aarau in 1983, found a part-time job renovating antique furniture, and so I could finally set up a studio and start painting.
-At first I worked with acrylics on hardboard – a series of large paintings resulted, raw and rather crude most of them, but laying the foundation to my later work – and on smaller paper formats with gouache and oil-pastels, the latter being a mixed technique which I would continue to develop through the years to come.
+At first I worked with acrylics on hardboard, and a series of large paintings resulted, technically crude and without any sophistication, but laying the foundation to my later work.
+Parallel to it I created a number of smaller formats with gouache and oil-pastels on paper, the latter being a mixed technique which I would continue developing through the years to come.
 I also succeeded in having a few shows, mainly in local galleries, even selling quite well sometimes, although this did not lead to any major breakthrough.

 In 1991 our second daughter Corina was born, so we have been a family of five since then.
-For a while I could still pursue painting on this bigger scale, but in the mid-nineties I lost my part-time job, the demands to me as a father and provider became ever more important, and I deeply felt that I owed my children a decent upbringin, so I had to make decisions about priorities again.
+For a while I could still pursue painting on this bigger scale, but in the mid-nineties I lost my part-time job.
+Also, the demands to me as a father and provider became ever more important, and I felt deeply that I owed my children everything, so I had to make decisions and necessary choices.
+I have always been creative in other fields too, in photography, poetry in German and English, and especially in music.
+At that time I had a successful jazz-folk/acoustic-rock group going – “Chief Broom” – which I did not want to sacrifice.

 In the beginning the topics were fairly widespread, and so were the approaches.

 The overall style is expressionistic, without direct references to any special “school”.
-Among the old masters maybe Grünewald, Caravaggio, Rembrandt, Goya, and in modern art Van Gogh and Munch, the Fauves, the Abstract Expressionists and painters like Egon Schiele, Francis Bacon, Markus Lüpertz and Vladimir Velickovic have all been major influences, on the other hand also Zen art with its immediacy and awareness, and Art Brut with its relative lack of technical sophistication but direct emotional appeal instead.
+From the old masters maybe Grünewald, Caravaggio, Rembrandt, Goya, and in modern art Van Gogh and Munch, the Fauves, COBRA, the Abstract Expressionists and painters like Egon Schiele, Francis Bacon, Markus Lüpertz,Vladimir Velickovic, Don Van Vliet e.a. provided major impressions – on the other hand, which might come as a surprise of sorts : Zen art as well with its concentration on the very essentials and its immediacy.
+And finally of course Art Brut with its relative lack of technical sophistication but unrestricted emotional appeal instead, they all influenced me strongly.

 Emotion certainly is the key term.
 The aim was always to charge the painting.